Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 Timeline: 1 - 2 weeks Permits required: Usually none (no plumbing or electrical changes) Best for: Half baths and guest bathrooms that function fine but look outdated.
 This is the highest-ROI bathroom project — maximum visual impact for minimum spend.
 Also ideal for homeowners preparing to list their home.

-This is the starting point for a real bathroom transformation.
-A standard remodel replaces all the visible surfaces and fixtures — new tile, new vanity, new shower or tub surround, updated plumbing fixtures, new lighting — without changing the room's layout.
+This is the starting point for a real full-bathroom transformation in NJ.
+A basic full remodel replaces the visible surfaces and fixtures — new tile, new vanity, new shower or tub surround, updated plumbing fixtures, new lighting — without changing the room's layout.

 What is included: - New vanity with quartz or granite countertop ($2,000 - $5,000) - New tile flooring ($1,500 - $3,500) - New shower tile surround or tub surround ($3,000 - $6,000) - Updated plumbing fixtures — faucet, showerhead, toilet ($1,000 - $3,000) - Shower door — framed or semi-frameless ($800 - $2,000) - New exhaust fan ($300 - $700) - New light fixtures and GFCI outlets ($500 - $1,500) - Fresh paint ($500 - $1,000) - Demolition and disposal ($1,500 - $3,000) - Waterproofing ($800 - $1,500) - Permits and inspections ($300 - $800)